kilfour/QuickFuzzr/full-doc.md

 - Throws an `ArgumentOutOfRangeException` when `max` > `byte.MaxValue` (i.e. `> 255`).
 - When `min == max`, the fuzzr always returns that exact value.
 - Boundary coverage: over time, values at both ends of the interval should appear.
-- Can be made to return `byte?` using the `.Nullable()` combinator.
-- `byte` is automatically detected and generated for object properties.
-- `byte?` is automatically detected and generated for object properties.
 #### Chars
 Use `Fuzzr.Char()`.
 - The overload `Fuzzr.Char(char min, char max)` generates a char greater than or equal to `min` and less than or equal to `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr always generates a char between lower case 'a' and lower case 'z'.
-- Can be made to return `char?` using the `.Nullable()` combinator.
-- `char` is automatically detected and generated for object properties.
-- `char?` is automatically detected and generated for object properties.
 #### DateOnlys
 Use `Fuzzr.DateOnly()`.
 - The overload `Fuzzr.DateOnly(DateOnly min, DateOnly max)` generates a DateOnly greater than or equal to `min` and less than or equal to `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = new DateOnly(1970, 1, 1), max = new DateOnly(2020, 12, 31)).
-- Can be made to return `DateOnly?` using the `.Nullable()` combinator.
-- `DateOnly` is automatically detected and generated for object properties.
-- `DateOnly?` is automatically detected and generated for object properties.
 #### DateTimes
 Use `Fuzzr.DateTime()`.
 - The overload `Fuzzr.DateTime(DateTime min, DateTime max)` generates a `DateTime` in the inclusive range [min, max], snapped to whole seconds.
 - Generated values are snapped to whole seconds.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = new DateTime(1970, 1, 1), max = new DateTime(2020, 12, 31)) inclusive, snapped to whole seconds.
-- Can be made to return `DateTime?` using the `.Nullable()` combinator.
-- `DateTime` is automatically detected and generated for object properties.
-- `DateTime?` is automatically detected and generated for object properties.
 #### Decimals
 Use `Fuzzr.Decimal()`.